LBHackney-IT/lbh-electoral-register-frontend/README.md

 The app is integrated with [Hackney's Google SSO service](https://github.com/LBHackney-IT/LBH-Google-auth).
 For the production environments, the environment variables specified in `env.sample` should be set appropriately.
+The google group currently set up for the app is "saml-electoral-management-system" - in future we may need separate groups for different environments (or different user groups).
 For local running, this can be bypassed by setting the environment variable `BYPASS_AUTHENTICATION=true`.
 This is already done in `env.development.local`, which will be picked up by the dev running command.